2021 Mentored Research Award (MRA)

 FAQs: For Q&A with MRA Program Leadership, CLICK HERE

-The 2019 HTRS Mentored Research Award (MRA) Program provides financial support for qualified fellows or junior attending/junior faculty (MDs or DOs) pursuing clinical, translational, or basic science research projects in hemostasis and/or thrombosis under the guidance of an experienced mentor.
-Since the program’s inception in 2007, HTRS has awarded more than $6.5 million for 42 Mentored Research Awards.
+The HTRS Mentored Research Award (MRA) Program provides grants for qualified fellows or junior attending/junior faculty (MDs, DOs, MBBSs or the equivalent ) pursuing clinical, translational, or basic science research projects in hemostasis and/or thrombosis under the guidance of an experienced mentor.
+Since the program’s inception in 2007, HTRS has awarded nearly $8 million for 50 Mentored Research Awards.